Prerequisites

 Emit completed job

-id, toolType, and status; fetch detail rows and carry hasMore plus nextCursor into warehouse batches.Source 1: Monitor Event Webhook
+id, tool_type, and status; fetch detail rows and carry has_more plus next_cursor into warehouse batches.Source 1: Monitor Event Webhook

 Use this for immediate tweet, reply, quote, and retweet alerts.
 Setup flow:- Pipedream creates an HTTP endpoint for the source.